pabloj2001/ezsharp-compiler/README.md

 # EZSharp Compiler
 EZSharp is a Java-like language originally created by Professor Eugene Zima at Wilfrid Laurier University.
-This compiler is a project for the CP471 course at WLU.
-The compiler is written in Rust to take advantage of its performance and safety features.
+This compiler is a project for the CP471 course at WLU taught by Professor Nakhat Fatima.
+The compiler is written in Rust to take advantage of its performance and memory safety features.

 ## Features
 These are the necessary features needed for the project to be completed.
 They are updated as the project progresses.